Leaking API

 5. Monitoring and Logging

 Implementing robust monitoring and logging solutions can help detect unusual activity associated with API usage.
-By analyzing logs, organizations can identify potential threats and respond to them promptly.
+Organizations can identify potential threats by analyzing logs and respond to them promptly.

 6. Rate Limiting and Throttling